 The fourth metric is Revenue per Head.
 Sales Leaders use Revenue per Head as a barometer for how effective their sales team is operating.
-Typically Sales Leaders want a revenue per head that is roughly 7-10x what it costs per rep. This balances the revenue and cost side of the equation.
+Typically Sales Leaders want a revenue per head that is roughly seven to ten times what it costs per rep. This balances the revenue and cost side of the equation.

 5 – Pipeline-to-Quota Ratio